yatima1460/Linux-Usability-Problems/README.md

             - Workarounds:
               - chrome://flags/ and enable `Override software rendering list`, works often
               - Distros should purge Xorg and use https://github.com/NVIDIA/egl-wayland
+ - The software install window both on Debian and Fedora show "License: Proprietary" when installing local packages

 # Fedora 30